DavidHe1127/Mr.He_HandBook/Design,Architecture/auth.md

 - Never ever put the senstive data in **header** and **payload** - they are encoded not encrypted!!!
 - Why do we need signature? - It prevents somebody modifying the data.
 - How does server do the authentication? - Server will use the specified algorithm in the header, secret stored on the server, **header** and **payload** to generate another signature.
 Then, server will do the comparison with the sent one if they don't match it indicates the token has been tampered with.
 - With JWT, you should NEVER EVER store token in db on server side.
-Instead it needs to be stored safely on client side - i.e in `localStorage`
+Instead it needs to be stored safely on client side.
 - It makes scaling easier since any server in a cluster can serve the request given no session is kept on the server side.
 - People use JWT to protect their APIs.
 ![jwt-based-auth](./jwt-based-auth.png)